a2stuff/a2d/res/notes/testplan.md

 * Enter '1' '/' '2' '='.
 Verify that the result has a 0 before the decimal (i.e. "0.5").
 * Enter '0' '-' '.'
 '5' '='.
 Verify that the result has a 0 before the decimal (i.e. "-0.5").

+## Find Files

+* Launch DeskTop.
+Close all windows.
+Apple Menu > Find Files.
+Verify that an alert is shown.
+* Launch DeskTop.
+Open a window.
+Apple Menu > Find Files.
+Type "*" and click Search.
+Select a file in the list.
+Press Open-Apple+O. Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
+* Launch DeskTop.
+Open a window.
+Apple Menu > Find Files.
+Type "*" and click Search.
+Select a file in the list.
+Press Solid-Apple+O. Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.
+* Launch DeskTop.
+Open a window.
+Apple Menu > Find Files.
+Type "*" and click Search.
+Double-click a file in the list.
+Verify that the Find Files window closes, that a window containing the file opens, and that the file icon is selected.

 # Selector